 How to choose a dependable reputation management company

 Not all online reputation management companies are the same, but a good one can make a world of difference in executing a corporate reputation strategy.

 But how do you choose a good reputation management company?

 Think like a consumer.
 Just as your stakeholders are going to inquire about your reputation as a company, you should do the same when you hire an online reputation firm.
-Only work with a reputation management firm that has a good reputation themselves.
+Only work with a reputation management firm that has a good reputation.

-Head to the web, read reviews, research their online profiles.
+Head to the web, read reviews and research their online profiles.
 Ask business colleagues about their experiences with reputation management and consult with multiple agencies before you make a final decision.
-It is important to be methodical and smart in your approach in hiring a reputation management company, because when done correctly your research can pay major dividends in the success of your business.
+It is important to be methodical and smart in your approach in hiring a reputation management company because when done correctly, your research can pay major dividends in the success of your business.
 If done with haste and neglect, your choice can leave you with a bigger mess than you started with.